taliajmallo/rpgs/campaigns/Windy_City/barbie_fields.md

 - Gain 9-again on any social roll affected by your beauty.
 If you fail such a roll, you may spend 1 Pyros to re-roll without 9-again.
 Additionally, you may increase your Presence and Manipulation above the mortal limit of 5 dots.
+### Attuned to the Wyrd (Fetch Bestowment)
+- Cost: None
+- Action: None
+- You can see through changelings' fae miens and mortal guises.
+In addition, you can tell when a changeling is within your Azoth's Radiance.
+You cannot tell one changeling from another using this sense, with the sole exception of your progenitor changeling.
 ### Soothe Disquiet (Disquietism I)
 - Cost: 1 Pyros
 - Action Reflexive